Skip to main content

 Kathmandu Exploration

-Optional: Begin your day early, around 6:00 AM, with an exhilarating Everest Mountain Flight lasting approximately one hour.
-Departing from Kathmandu, the small aircraft climbs up to 25,000 feet, offering unobstructed panoramic views of the world’s tallest peak, Mount Everest, along with neighboring giants like Lhotse, Nuptse, Makalu, and Cho Oyu.
-Early morning departure ensures clear skies and optimal visibility, while experienced pilots provide in-flight commentary to identify each peak.
+Optional: Begin your day early, around 6:00 AM, with an exhilarating Everest Mountain Flight lasting approximately one hour that offers unobstructed panoramic views of the world’s tallest peak, Mount Everest, along with neighboring giants like Lhotse, Nuptse, Makalu, and Cho Oyu.

 Kathmandu Exploration

-Optional: Begin your day early, around 6:00 AM, with an exhilarating Everest Mountain Flight lasting approximately one hour.
-Departing from Kathmandu, the small aircraft climbs up to 25,000 feet, offering unobstructed panoramic views of the world’s tallest peak, Mount Everest, along with neighboring giants like Lhotse, Nuptse, Makalu, and Cho Oyu.
-Early morning departure ensures clear skies and optimal visibility, while experienced pilots provide in-flight commentary to identify each peak.
+Optional: Begin your day early, around 6:00 AM, with an exhilarating Everest Mountain Flight lasting approximately one hour that offers unobstructed panoramic views of the world’s tallest peak, Mount Everest, along with neighboring giants like Lhotse, Nuptse, Makalu, and Cho Oyu.

 Accommodation